Business Interruption Insurance – know the answers before you are forced to ask the questions

 When selecting an indemnity period, it is important to consider the maximum amount of time it would take for your business to be able to fully recover.
 Take into account how long it could take to rebuild damaged buildings, and replace lost stock and equipment.
 If you are unsure, it may be best to opt for a longer indemnity period than you might think you need.
 It would be better to have too long to recover than not long enough.
 Discuss your concerns with your broker who will be able to offer advice.

-I have business insurance, does that not include BI?
+I have business insurance, doesn't that include BI?

 You might have a number of insurance policies for your business.
 However, you would be mistaken to think that cover such as buildings and contents, will compensate for loss of income following a disaster at your business.
 These policies do not allow for financial loss as a result of the initial damage sustained.